Acute myeloid leukemia: In pregnancy

 Acute myeloid leukemia is rare in pregnancy, affecting about 1 in 75,000 to 100,000 pregnant women.
-It is diagnosed and treated similarly to AML in non pregnancy, with a recommendation that it is treated urgently.
+It is diagnosed and treated similarly to AML in non-pregnancy, with a recommendation that it is treated urgently.
 However, treatment has significant implications for the pregnancy.
-First trimester pregnancy is considered unlikely to be viable; pregnancy during weeks 24 – 36 requires consideration of the benefits of chemotherapy to the mother against the risks to the fetus; and there is a recommendation to consider delaying chemotherapy in very late pregnancy (> 36 weeks).
-Some elements of supportive care, such as which antibiotics to prevent or treat infections, also change in pregnancy.
+First-trimester pregnancy is considered unlikely to be viable; pregnancy during weeks 24 – 36 requires consideration of the benefits of chemotherapy to the mother against the risks to the fetus; and there is a recommendation to consider delaying chemotherapy in very late pregnancy (> 36 weeks).